 While one day the firm will lose the investment in its warehouse infrastructure, nearly all assets have a limited lifespan.
 That's why corporations depreciate assets, writing their value down over time.
 The reality is that the shift from atoms to bits isn't flicking on like a light switch; it is a hybrid transition taking place over several years.
-However, the shift is well under way.
-Says Hastings, "Streaming is much bigger than DVD for us in terms of hours of viewing, growth, and focus."E. Schonfeld, "Reed Hastings: Netflix DVD Shipments 'May Go Down the First Time Ever' This Quarter," TechCrunch, May 6, 2011.
-If the firm can grab long-tail content, broaden distribution options, grow its customer base, and lock them in with the switching costs created by Cinematch (all big "ifs"), it just might cement its position as a key player in a bits-only world.
+Try to make the transition to streaming-only too quickly, and as the Qwikster debacle showed, customers may leave.
+But move too slowly and rivals can gain ground.
+If the firm can grab compelling content at manageable costs, broaden distribution options, grow its customer base, and lock them in with the switching costs created by Cinematch (all big "ifs"), it just might cement its position as a key player in a bits-only world.
+Even with the controversy over the price increase, PC World pointed out that Netflix still represented a far greater value than any of the available alternatives.P.
+Suarez, "Netflix Alternatives: Other Places You Can Get Streaming Media, DVD Rentals," PC World, July 12, 2011.